babywyrm/sysadmin/modeling/redblue/readme.md

 **Does AI replace detection engineers?**
 No. AI accelerates drafting; humans own correctness.

-**How do we mitigate hallucinations?**
-Strict ID validation, source linking, and PR reviews.

 **Is PTaaS mandatory?**
 No, but API-driven emulation is strongly recommended.